The Footsteps of Jesus

 and before anything we can do will be well-pleasing in God's sight, we must,

-who is at the same time infected with some fatal disease.
-Now if such
+to death, and who is at the same time infected with some fatal

-an one is only pardoned, he will soon die of the disease; and, on the other
+disease.
+Now if such a one is only pardoned — he will soon die of the

-hand, if he is only cured of the disease, he must soon be executed.
-It is
+disease; and, on the other hand, if he is only cured of the disease — he

-must be freed from sin in its guilt, and from sin in its reigning power.
-Now
+sin in its guilt — and from sin in its reigning power.
+Now the

 for us, and what the Holy Spirit does in us.
 Most errors," he